Oprah's Favorite Things 2020 Is Here! Shop Her Holiday Gifting Picks

 Who wouldn't want a plush robe that feels like a blanket?
 This one from Ojai Lingerie is super soft and the waist-cinching sash is attached to the robe so it won't slip off.

 Oprah is known for her love of truffles.
 This Trufflin sauce set features sriracha and ranch made with, well, truffle!
-A perfect gift for the foodie on your list.
+Don't give another candle this Christmas, this is a perfect gift for the foodie on your list.

+It's easy to see why Oprah chose this item for her Favorite Things list: These serving platters are handmade from cement and teak, making for a stunning display piece when not in use.
+Choose from mint (pictured above), indigo and white.

+Handmade from 100% cotton canvas, this tote bag designed by rayo & honey is durable yet lightweight for everyday carrying.
+This style features Maya Angelou's inspirational quote.

 RELATED CONTENT: